calderwong/CardAppPrototype/src/ReferenceDocs/Development_Journal.md

    * Updated `TransactionList` to handle and appropriately display new status types
    * Added color coding and icons specific to each transaction status
    * Updated `TransactionDetailPage` to show status-specific information panels
-   * Added conditional action buttons based on transaction status (e.g., "Contact Support" for declined transactions)
+   * Added contextual action buttons based on transaction status (e.g., "Contact Support" for declined transactions)
    * Added special formatting for refunded transactions

 **Outcome:** The transaction viewing feature now provides a comprehensive user experience with detailed transaction information, appropriate status indicators, and a fully responsive design that works well on both mobile and desktop views.
 The mock data now includes edge cases and various transaction types to better demonstrate all app functionality.